okyeron/fates/hardware/BOM-thruhole.md

 **[A mouser cart](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=c39648324f )** is setup with these parts.

 Spacers/screws are also not included in this cart.
-There is a [separate cart for spacers](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=367d290c06) if you need them.
+There is a [separate cart for spacers](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=367d290c06) if you need them (**Cart does not include screws**).

 **NOTE - If you're getting an acrylic case from the Denki-oto shop, the case kit includes spacers/screws.**